 Nova Scotia is one of the important provinces of Canada which is situated on the eastern coast of the massive nation.
 It is proudly called as the most ethnically diverse and culturally vibrant province of Canada.
 It has a wonderful infrastructure, a plethora of employment opportunities and a great standard of living.
 It is the famous immigration destination for the majority of the migrants coming from across the globe.

-So, if you wish to move to Nova Scotia, you may apply for Canadian permanent residency through Nova Scotia Immigrant Nominee Program.
+So, if you wish to move to Nova Scotia, you may apply for Canadian permanent residency through Nova Scotia Immigration.
 This program selects the candidates based on some criteria like age, educational qualification, work experience, language ability, and adaptability factors.
 Normally, some provinces would require you to have a job offer letter to be selected for PNP.

 As a skilled worker without a valid job offer, you are required to follow the below-mentioned steps for smooth processing of Nova Scotia PNP: